Monash University, Melbourne

-In this presentation, Dr. Kasza will describe correlation structures for stepped wedge and related designs that allow for decaying within-cluster correlation coefficients.
-She will discuss the implications of these decays for planning studies, the consequences of incorrectly omitting a decay in the analysis of studies, how to pick a within-cluster correlation structure, and a repository of intracluster correlation coefficient estimates that researchers can use to help plan their studies.
+In this presentation, Dr. Kasza describes correlation structures for stepped wedge and related designs that allow for decaying within-cluster correlation coefficients.
+She discusses the implications of these decays for planning studies, the consequences of incorrectly omitting a decay in the analysis of studies, how to pick a within-cluster correlation structure, and a repository of intracluster correlation coefficient estimates that researchers can use to help plan their studies.

 About Jessica Kasza